Ovilia/blog/_posts/2014-04-27-01-the-whole-picture.md

 ##Hello, again!

 As a programming language, JavaScript can be much more complexity than HTML or CSS.
-Luckily, I don't want to freak you out here.
-So I'm going to introduce the simple examples of how you can use JavaScript along with HTML and CSS.
+Luckily, I don't want to freak you out here. :joy: So I'm going to introduce the simple examples of how you can use JavaScript along with HTML and CSS.

 We want to open a message box to say hello to the user when a button is clicked.
 Here's how you can do this: